centreon/centreon-documentation/docs/getting-started/first-supervision.md

 ![image](../assets/getting-started/host_service_command.png)

-> To go further with templates, please read the [templates chapter]
+> To go further with templates, please read the [templates chapter](../monitoring/templates.html#definition).

-> If you have a license for it, you can use our [Auto Discovery] feature to find and configure hosts easily.
-See also our tutorial on [how to detect AWS EC2 instances].
+> If you have a license for it, you can use our [Auto Discovery](../monitoring/discovery/introduction.html) feature to find and configure hosts easily.
+See also our tutorial on [how to detect AWS EC2 instances](autodisco-aws.html).

 ### Installation of basic monitoring templates

 Go to the **Configuration \> Plugin Packs** menu.

-> [Configure the proxy] to allow the Centreon server to access the internet.
+> [Configure the proxy](../administration/parameters/centreon-ui.html#proxy-configuration) to allow the Centreon server to access the internet.

 Install the **Base Generic** Plugin Pack (if it is not already installed) by moving your cursor on it and by clicking on the **+** icon (it is a prerequisite to the installation of any other Plugin Packs):